AhmedaCheick/JavascriptRecap/README.md

 The statement `(let number = 0; number <= 6; number +2)` does three things seperated by two semicolons.
 It initializes the loop, checks if it must continue and how it must update. <br>

 ### `switch`
-Switch allows to put a number of scenarios (`case` labels) and javascript will start executing at the label that corresponds to the value that `switch` was given, or `default`s when no matching value was found. <br>
+Switch allows you to put a number of scenarios (`case` labels) and javascript will start executing at the label that corresponds to the value that `switch` was given, or `default`s when no matching value was found. <br>
 Let's say, depending on your budget you want to go somewhere for a vacation.

 ```javascript